-In February and March 2022, the Town met with representatives from Bike Walk Hilton Head to discuss the creation of a safety, education and etiquette message that would accompany the rental or purchase of a bike or e-bike at the point-of-sale.
-The attached etiquette document is a bike safety and education message that applies to all pathway users (not just e-bikes).
-The etiquette rules are guidelines and not regulations.
-The document includes a paragraph about e-bikes that illustrates how e-bikes are different.
+In February and March 2022, the Town met with representatives from Bike Walk Hilton Head to discuss the creation of a safety, education, and etiquette message that would accompany the rental or purchase of a bike or e-bike at the point-of-sale.
+The etiquette document, Attachment C, is a bike safety and education message that applies to all pathway users, not just e-bikes.
+The etiquette guidelines were approved and endorsed by Bike Walk Hilton Head.